AlphaLynx0/PKGBUILDs/README.md

 ## Licence

 Package sources I create and my contributions to existing packages are licensed under the Zero-Clause BSD License (0BSD).
 To see if a particular package source is under this license, check the package directory for a LICENSE file.
-Package directories that are missing a LICENSE file are not subject to the terms of this package (likely because I have not yet rewritten the source that came from previous contributors).
+Package directories that are missing a LICENSE file are not subject to the terms of this license (likely because I have not yet rewritten the source that came from previous contributors).

 Note: This license covers only changes I've made, **not** work by other contributors, and applies only to packaging files (PKGBUILD, patches, etc.), **not** the upstream software being packaged.